 |Previous College:||Cal State Northridge (1984)|

-Brian Kolze, the winningest coach in Pacific softball program history, is in his 22nd season at the helm of the program and the first for the Tigers as a member of the West Coast Conference.
-Kolze's Pacific squad finished with a 28-28 record in 2013, including a 12-12 finish in the final year of Big West play.
-The year's highlights included a victory over then No. 15 Stanford, 9-6 in a slugfest at Bill Simoni Field on April 24 as well as a dramatic walk-off victory over Long Beach State at home on April 14.
+Brian Kolze, the winningest coach in Pacific softball program history, is in his 23rd season at the helm of the program and the second for the Tigers as a member of the West Coast Conference.
+Kolze's Pacific squad finished with a 20-28 record in 2014 including an 8-7 finish in the inaugural season of West Coast Conference play, good for a third place finish in the conference.

 The 2011 Big West Coach of the Year, Kolze guided the Tigers to their first-ever Big West championship in 2011 after going 16-5 in conference play while posting a 37-19 overall record.
 With the conference championship, the Tigers picked up their 12th bid to the NCAA tournament and eighth under Kolze.
 Under the watchful eye of Kolze, the Tigers put a record number of players on the all-conference first team in 2011 as Pacific claimed seven spots on the Big West's top postseason team, one better than the previous record.
 Additionally, the Tigers set program and conference records in hitting during the championship campaign as Kolze guided the Tigers to a .323 average in 56 games, shattering the program's (.299) and Big West's (.311) previous records.